 Adelaide’s first rapid HIV testing service has arrived.
 Rapido offers a free, less confronting testing experience for gay men, men who have sex with men (MSM), and trans and gender diverse people.
 Our model of service is a ‘peer’ model – the guys doing the rapid testing are not doctors or nurses, they are the same as you.
 With a simple finger-prick test, you will find out your result in just 20 minutes.

-Please take note!
+Please note!
 Rapido’s opening hours have changed.
-Rapido is now open for drop ins and appointments on Monday and Friday evenings from 4pm to 7pm.
-Rapido will be closed on Monday 15 May.
+Rapido is now open for drop ins and appointments on Monday evenings from 3.30 to 6.30pm (except public holidays).

 We recommend testing every three months – that way, it becomes a routine and it’s one of the ways you can look after yourself, and others.